jina-ai/docs/chapters/ranker_trainer.rst

 For one search request, we may have multiple matches and we want to have the most relevant match or top-K matches presented to users.

-In the Information Retrieval and Machine Learning community, researchers has developed Learning-to-Rank technique to allow users to train a ``Ranker`` in a supervised fashion.
+In the Information Retrieval and Machine Learning community, researchers have developed the Learning-to-Rank technique to allow users to train a ``Ranker`` in a supervised fashion.
 In this guide, we will introduce how to train your ``Ranker`` with Jina ``RankerTrainer``.